Oh no! I’ve been removed from a Gig I had planned to do or had already completed. Why did this happen?

 Removal from a gig may happen for a variety of reasons.
 Consider the following:

 - Was there some discrepancy between the Gig instructions and the work you submitted?
 It's important to read the instructions thoroughly.
 If you did not follow the instructions, the client might have felt it wise to remove you and allow another Gigwalker to attempt the Gig.
+The client might rate you poorly in this case, so do your best to follow the instructions.

 - Did the client send a message with an explanation?
 You would have received an email notification containing the text of the message, and you may find more details there.